cubesteak/UsedRotten/README.md

  The configuration file allows turning Crafting and Smelting of Rotten on or off.
  Additionally, it allows you to pick how many Rotten are used for crafting.
 The Crafting options are:

  - 1: A single Rotten on a will give Leather:
->
+&gt;
 R

  - 2: Two Rotten horizontally will give Leather:
->
+&gt;
 RR

  - 4: Four Rotten in a 2x2 shape will give Leather:
->
+&gt;
 RR
 RR

  - 6: Six Rotten in a 3x2 shape will give Leather:
->
+&gt;
 RRR
 RRR

  - 9: Nine Rotten in a 3x3 shape will give Leather:
->
+&gt;
 RRR
 RRR
 RRR

 Source Code:
 https://github.com/cubesteak/UsedRotten